ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 > ## Advanced Coding Challenge
 >
-> If you are looking for an additional challenge, consider the following nested IF...
+> If you are looking for an additional challenge, write R code for the following nested IF...
 THEN...
 ELSE statement:
 >
 > **Pseudocode**
 > 1. Assign x the value of 8